monikase/AI_Ethics/Fairness_Implementation_Playbook/Fair_AI_Scrum_Toolkit.md

 In modern AI development, fairness rarely fails because teams don’t care, it fails because teams don’t have practical ways to operationalize it within their everyday workflows.
 Agile frameworks like Scrum are designed for speed, iteration, and delivery, but they were never built with fairness in mind.
-As a result, fairness is often treated as a side activity-something to “check later” instead of a core part of how products are built.
+As a result, fairness is often treated as a side activity or something to “check later” instead of a core part of how products are built.

 This creates a critical gap.